One possibility to support the worldwide implementation of IWRM is to improve respective research and education.

 Since IWRM is complex and as interdisciplinarity is often missing in water management, the module interlinks lectures, i.e. thematic and geographical linkages (e.g. climate change) between the lectures appear, allowing the user to switch from one lecture to another one.

-Development objective has been a portable and stand-alone hypervideo web application.
-Software development and hypervideo architecture was build upon standard technology and a specified social video library named vi-two.
+The objective was to develop a portable and stand-alone hypervideo web application.
+Software development and hypervideo architecture was build upon standard technology and a specified social video library called vi-two.

 Contractee: International Hydrology Program / Hydrology Water Resources Program (UNESCO) in cooperation with Technische Universität Dresden and Helmholtz Centre for Environmental Research – UFZ / Leipzig.